 Explore more This or That questions.

-Trivia challenges are great Zoom drinking games.
+Online trivia challenges are great Zoom drinking games.
 When teams or individuals guess answers incorrectly, they drink.

 Here are some starter trivia questions:

 1. Q: Which US state quarter features a diamond?